-My first time at a RV park, I was clueless.
+My first time at an RV park, I was clueless.
 I didn’t know what I was doing.
-The people next to me helped me out, and showed me what to do, and how everything works.
+The people next to me helped me out and showed me what to do, and how everything works.

 The place where you buy your trailer, if you buy it from a dealer, they’ll show you, as well.
 Or even the person you buy it from, if they’ve used it a lot, they’ll know.